-REALPAC Canadian Real Estate Compensation Survey Aon Hewitt Global Total Compensation Measurement Survey - Canada Canadian Federation of Apartment Associations - Rental Housing Industry Compensation & Benefits Survey
+Purchased: REALPAC Canadian Real Estate Compensation Survey Aon Hewitt Global Total Compensation Measurement Survey - Canada

-The services of an independent compensation consultant were not used in 2019.
+The services of an independent compensation consultant were not used in 2020.

 COMPENSATION PROCESS

 Annually the Compensation Committee reviews and recommends to the Independent Directors the approval of compensation for the Chief Executive Officer.
 The Compensation Committee also reviews the compensation of other senior executives (approximately 19 people) which includes the Named Executive Officers.
 The Chief Executive Officer reviews and approves the compensation of other senior executives.